khobbs1948/Project-2-/README.md

 (2)Firearm provisions data lists each provision as a column with identifying boolean values (1 or 0) to indicate if the state has the provision or not.
 The total number of provisions for the state is totaled in a final column.
 Extract desired columns: state, year, and number of total gun regulations

+The team created two data tables from the dataset.
-Perform an outer join to merge the mass shooting data with the number of gun regulations present per state.
+A first table, mass_shooting_outer, was created through an outer join to merge the mass shooting data with the number of gun regulations present per state.
-This was completed in jupyter notebook, but could have also been done in SQL.
-As data engineers, we chose to leave all years of data in the table, even though corresponding firearm provision data was not available from the periods of 1982-1990 and 2018-2022.
+This was completed in jupyter notebook under the dataframe name "df".
+This table consists of all years of data in the table, even though corresponding firearm provision data was not available from the periods of 1982-1990 and 2018-2022.

+A second table, mass_shooting_inner, was created through an inner join to merge the mass shooting data with the number of gun regulations present per state.
+This was also completed in jupyter notebook under the dataframe name "df_cleaned".
+The table is the overlap between the mass shooting data set and the gun regulations, so it consists of the total gun regulations only where there was a mass shooting.
+Therefore, data is shown only from 1991-2017, where both datasets had data.

 Load data
 -------------